VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Related Work

 \subsection{Software for Vibration Pattern Design}

 Vibration pattern design is crucial in spatialized vibrotactile feedback systems.
 For a comprehensive review of previous design software and their public availability, please see \cite{terenti2023vireo}.
-Here we discuss the common interfaces used to design single-actuator waveforms and multi-actuator patterns.
+Here, we discuss the common interfaces used to design single-actuator waveforms and multi-actuator patterns.

-For single-actuator design, one common method is to use predefined waveforms.
-Designers start with standard waveforms such as sine, square, or triangle, multiply them to generate new waveforms, and modify them using envelopes \cite{pezent2020syntacts}.
+For single-actuator design, designers often start with standard waveforms (e.g., sine, square, etc), multiply them to generate new waveforms, and modify them using envelopes, as illustrated in Syntacts~\cite{pezent2020syntacts}.
 While this method provides authoring flexibility, it requires that designers have a deep understanding of how waveforms can be composed through combinations of standard signals.
 This makes it difficult for novice designers to use.
 Others have created editors that enable the direct manipulation of waveforms.
 With these editors, designers have access to two parallel windows to edit vibration amplitude and frequency.
 For example, in the Macaron Editor, designers could directly move keyframe dots to modify a waveform, making the design process more intuitive \cite{schneider2016studying}.
 This method was later adopted by several industrial software tools, including Meta Haptics Studio~\cite{oculus2023haptics}.

 For multi-actuator authoring, the design focus shifts from waveform editing to pattern design.
 Designers compose vibration paths across multiple actuators on a canvas and the system converts the drawn paths to a series of vibration commands that are executed over time.
 For example, Schneider et al. utilized phantom sensation illusions to interpolate points between actuators to produce more continuous vibration sensations in Mango \cite{schneider2015tactile}.